The Tooth Fairy's Tats 2000: Plot

 As the credits roll, Kenny who is still attached to his concrete shoes, slowly hops through the shallow river and then falls into a deep spot.
 As he drowns, Timmy zooms across the bridge above and shouts his own name.

 Production

-As explained in the FAQ section on the official website, "When the year 2000 was coming up, everyone and their brother had '2000' in the titles of their products and TV shows.
+As explained in the FAQ on the official website, "When the year 2000 was coming up, everyone and their brother had '2000' in the titles of their products and TV shows.
 America was obsessed with 2000, so Trey Parker put '2000' in the titles to make fun of the ubiquity of the phrase."

+The episode was directed by series co-creator Trey Parker and written by series co-creators Trey Parker & Matt Stone and Nancy M. Pimental, being the last episode of the show to have co-writers credited, as it would mark Parker as the main and only writer for all the episodes (with the exception of "Broadway Bro Down", which was written by Parker with Robert Lopez as an uncredited co-writer in 2011).
+Two other exceptions are "Trapped in the Closet" and "Cupid Ye", where the writing and directing was credited to John Smith and Matt Stone as a joke tying into the episodes.